rjfinn/stablefund-stake-utility/README.md

 - **xferWallet**: Where to send rewards or withdrawals to
 - **amountToLeave**: Amount to leave in the wallet when depositing or transferring
 - **tokenAddress**: Public address for the token used with funds that use a token rather than the native coin for a blockchain, i.e. BUSD
+- **approveEveryTxn**: true/false (default), whether to require a specific approval for each token transfer for BUSD.
+If set to false, then you must use the **approve** command (see below) before any deposits
 - **scanURL**: URL of the block explorer for this blockchain transactions
 - **gasStation**: URL for grabbing estimated gas fees at the current time
 	- https://gasstation-mainnet.matic.network/v2